Grazing in southwest Wisconsin

 "Every Unplugged, people want it," she said.
 "Once people find out, they come and buy cases.
 It's like a vision he sees — he listens to what people say, he takes it all in, and suddenly he's got a recipe.
 It's an art."

 Like Carey, we believe life is too short to drink cheap beer.
-But the brewery doesn't distribute in Minnesota, so we jammed as many six-packs and flasks of Belgian Red and Raspberry Tart as we could into the little space we had left.
+But the brewery doesn't distribute outside Wisconsin, so we jammed as many six-packs and flasks of Belgian Red and Raspberry Tart as we could into the little space we had left.

 "This really feels as if we're going to be Santa Claus when we get home," Cathy said.